GeoMOER/geoAI/docs/units/_unit01/unit01-05_warm-up-r-spatial.md

 Specifically, we use the `stack` function from the `raster` package to import the TIF file here.
 By using the `::` syntax, i.e. `package::function`, we guarantee that we are using a specific function from a specific package.
 This concept is important to ensure that we are using the correct function (because some packages use the same function names, which is called masking).

 #### Vector Data
 In addition to raster data, `R` can handle vector data as well.
 A different package, `sf`, is required to read vector data of many types.
-For training purposes we will download some data from the Openstreetmap (OSM) data base.
-For an overview of the availabele [feature](https://wiki.openstreetmap.org/wiki/Map_features) have a look at the website.
+For training purposes, we will download some data from the Openstreetmap (OSM) database.
+Take a look at the website for an overview of the available [features](https://wiki.openstreetmap.org/wiki/Map_features).
 ```r
 # Example Polygons
 # OSM public data buildings marburg